MerianBerry/Cyclone-Engine/README.md

 # What is Lunar?
-LunarGE (Game engine / Graphics Engine) is a heavy in-development light-ish weight engine written in c++, and uses the Vulkan graphics api. *Planned* supported scripting languages are c++, lua, and python.
+LunarGE (Game engine / Graphics Engine) is a heavy in-development light-ish weight engine written in c++, and uses the Vulkan graphics api. *Planned* supported scripting languages are Lua and python.
+But I am looking into supporting Java and C#.

+Right now (8-22-2022) only Lua is 100% confirmed, python will be tested sometime soon.
+C++ was removed from the scripting language support due to troubles with structuring the engine and the requirement of clang, a C/C++ compiler.
+Also, this engine is being renamed to Cyclone engine/Cyclone game engine.
+The next push to this repo will namely have the renamed changes, Lua scripting and (hopefully) python scripting, although with very limited functions while all the new methods are being made.

 ### *NOTE: this readme is in progress, as things arent set in stone yet*